-If a contractor is to perform the hot work, it is imperative they understand and abide by site systems, procedures, and rules.
-In advance of work commencing, the department head of Southwestern's Administrative Services Office must check their insurance certificates and the test certificates relating to their equipment.
+If a contractor is to perform the hot work, they must understand and abide by site systems, procedures, and rules.
+Before work commences, the department head of Southwestern's Administrative Services Office must check their insurance certificates and the test certificates relating to their equipment.

-F. Fire Detection and Suppression
+F. Fire-Detection and Suppression